bitwarden/help/_articles/importing/import-from-firefox.md

 popular: false
 tags: [import, firefox]
 order: "05"
+description: "This article explains how you can export data from Firefox and import into Bitwarden."
 ---

 Use this article for help exporting data from Firefox and importing into Bitwarden.